MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-416-Supplemental-Security-Income-Aged-Blind-Disabled/subpart-I-Determining-Disability-Blindness/subjectgroup-ECFR7b2baa1dea777ba-Continuing-Stopping-Disability-Blindness/section-416.994a.md

 (i) *Requirement for treatment that is medically necessary and available.* If you have a representative payee, the representative payee must, at the time of the continuing disability review, present evidence demonstrating that you are and have been receiving treatment, to the extent considered medically necessary and available, for the condition(s) that was the basis for providing you with SSI benefits, unless we determine that requiring your representative payee to provide such evidence would be inappropriate or unnecessary considering the nature of your impairment(s).
 If your representative payee refuses without good cause to comply with this requirement, and if we decide that it is in your best interests, we may pay your benefits to another representative payee or to you directly.

 (1) *What we mean by treatment that is medically necessary.* Treatment that is medically necessary means treatment that is expected to improve or restore your functioning and that was prescribed by your medical source.
 If you do not have a medical source, we will decide whether there is treatment that is medically necessary that could have been prescribed by a medical source.
-The treatment may include (but is not limited to) -
+The treatment may include (but is not limited to)—

 (i) Medical management;